 Deployed to KNIME Server with the Deploy Workflow to Server node

 You can write the newly stored workflow object to the local file system as production workflow using the Workflow Writer node.
 Connect the Workflow Writer node editor to the output workflow object port (squared solid black port) of the workflow you want to write, i.e. the output port of Workflow Combiner node or Capture Workflow End node, as shown in Figure 9.

 Now, you can open the Workflow Writer node configuration dialog, shown in Figure 10.

 Here, you can setup:

 Output location: You can choose to write a captured workflow with a specific path relative to the local file system, a specific mountpoint or relative to current mount point, current workflow or current workflow data area.

 Workflow: You can choose to overwrite the workflow if one with the same name already exists in the chosen location or to fail.
 You can also give the captured workflow a custom name.

-Deployment options: You can choose between writing the workflow, writing the workflow and opening it in explorer or export the workflow as
+Deployment options: You can choose between writing the workflow, writing the workflow and opening it in explorer, or export the workflow as

-Export a captured workflow to a remote file system
+Write to a connected file system

 Now the Workflow Writer node configuration dialog shows the remote file system in the Output location section of the Settings tab and you can choose to save the captured workflow into a location on that file system.